-RiverQuest departs from Haddam, CT....across the river from the beautiful Goodspeed Opera House.
+This cruise is the RiverQuest Winter Wonderland/Eagle Cruise from HADDAM.
+Directly across the river from the beautiful Goodspeed Opera House.

-Come and enjoy winter and very early spring while experiencing the beauty and solitude of the lower Connecticut River.
+Come out and play and beat Winter Cabin Fever!
+Come out of your winter doldrums and experience the beauty and solitude of the lower Connecticut River during this wonderful time of year!
 It is so different now then it is in the summer months, no boats and with no leaves on the trees, our wildlife viewing is much easier.

-Although our primary mission is to search for and observe migrating and resident Bald Eagles, we will also search for many other varieties of local winter wildlife.
+Although our primary mission is to search for and observe visiting and resident Bald Eagles (we will pass three nests on our journey south), we will also search for many other varieties of local winter wildlife.

-In the 11 years that we have been running these ever popular Winter Wonderland/Eagle Cruises, we have seen:
+In the years that we have been running these ever popular Winter Wonderland/Eagle Cruises,

-- Hawk species: Red Tailed, Red Shouldered, Rough Legged (both light and dark morph), Sharp Shinned, Northern Harrier and Cooper.
+Hawk species: Red Tailed, Red Shouldered, Rough Legged (both light and dark morph), Sharp Shinned, Northern Harrier, Goshawk and Cooper.

-- Also: Great Cormorant, Pied Billed Grebe, Horned Grebe, Tundra Swan, Trumpeter Swan, Mute Swan, Peregrine Falcon, Merlin, Golden Eagle, Harbor Seal, Herring Gull, Great Black Backed Gull, Ring Billed Gull, Common Loon, Red Throated Loon, Pileated Woodpecker, Canada Geese and Brant.
+Also: Great Cormorant, Pied Billed Grebe, Horned Grebe, Red Throated Grebe, Tundra Swan, Trumpeter Swan, Mute Swan, Peregrine Falcon, Merlin, Golden Eagle, Harbor Seal, Herring Gull, Great Black Backed Gull, Ring Billed Gull, Bonaparte's Gull, Common Loon, Red Throated Loon, Pileated Woodpecker, Canada Geese and Brant.

 A seasoned, experienced naturalist will talk about eagle biology and ecology and about the other wintering birds and wildlife that will be seen on our cruise.